kinverarity1/python-sa-gwdata/docs/300-data-dictionary.rst

 (so for example where you have a spreadsheet table and each well forms one row, then each of these fields would be a column with one value for one well).

-Details of the fields available are in :ref:`data fields: general well information <data-fields-well-info>`.
+Details of the fields available are in :ref:`data fields: general well summary data <305-data-fields-well-summary>`.

 Groundwater level
 -----------------------------------